itsjordanmuller/50-in-50-html-css-javascript/README.md

 ## What I Learned/Key Takeaways

 1. **Keyboard Event Handling:** This project improved my understanding of how to handle keyboard events in JavaScript and the different properties available within a keyboard event.
-2. **Dynamic DOM Manipulation:** I gained experience in dynamically updating the DOM in response to user actions, a key skill in interactive web development.
+2. **Dynamic DOM Manipulation:** I gained experience in dynamically updating the DOM in response to user actions.
 3. **CSS Design:** The project allowed me to practice designing a simple yet effective user interface using CSS.
 4. **Practical JavaScript Application:** It provided a practical use case for JavaScript in creating interactive educational tools, reinforcing my skills in applying JavaScript to real-world scenarios.